CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/brand-elements/typography.md

     parent: brand-elements
     weight: 2
 ---
-Typography is the foundational building block of the beta.phila.gov design.
+Typography is the foundational building block of the phila.gov design.
 Fonts that are readable, yet bold encompass the brand.

 Sans-serifs were chosen because they are easier to read on screens, and are adaptable across platforms and browsers.